swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/03/26-getting-started-with-structured-concurrency-in-swift/26-getting-started-with-structured-concurrency-in-swift.md

 You can create your own ``SerialExecutor`` for use with your actors.
 SwiftNIO's EventLoop already has a ``eventloop/executor [59PH6]`` property that you can use. ``/Dispatch``'s ``DispatchQueue`` can be adapted easily as well.

-Since `unownedExecutor` is not a static member of an actor, an actor's static properties can _not be isolated_ by the actor.
+Since `actor/unownedExecutor` is not a static member of an actor, an actor's static properties can _not be isolated_ by the actor.

 ### Nonisolated